chiyuan-goh/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](https://drive.google.com/open?id=0Bxtv1dvjqwk7MzFsZy1QMmFVbTA)

+#### UPDATE 24 Aug

+I have updated my implementation based on the suggestions in the review.
+The change is basically to rely less on gradient and orientation and instead use color thresholding as well as x-direction thresholding only.

+Here is a [link](https://drive.google.com/open?id=0Bxtv1dvjqwk7VUMxbDVPYmJmUnM) to the updated video.

 ---